la2050/archive/_projects/2016/eliminating-the-gray-leveraging-theater-to-end-sexual-violence-on-college-campuses.md

   - Publicity/awareness
   - Infrastructure (building/space/vehicles etc.)
   - Community outreach
+project_description: >-
+  Inspired by interviews with the Los Angeles college community, The LadyParts Collective is writing an original play about consent, rape culture, and sexual violence on Los Angeles college campuses.
+The play will be offered to local colleges as a tool for sparking a productive conversation about sexual violence, brainstorming actionable solutions, and enacting specific changes.
+  We plan to work with colleges to personalize the play to their specific campus needs.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Jobs per capita","Measures of cultural and global economic influence (“soft